hack101/AwesomePython/README.md

 [Source](http://stackoverflow.com/questions/1080411/retrieve-links-from-web-page-using-python-and-beautifulsoup)

-We'll see later how we can actually do this in a prettier and shorter way!
+We'll learn about list comprehension which actually lets you do this in a prettier and shorter way!

 One other great thing about python is that it has an interactive mode, which is great for developement.